peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 - The union above type can be used as an operator.
 - You can also use it when asking `isinstance()`.
-- More intuitive since TypeScipt and others use this notation.

 ```py
 int | str == typing.Union[int, str]